-This helps to assess the health of your pet, so you know that they’re healthy and totally fine when you leave.
+This helps assess your pet’s health so you know they’re healthy and refined when you leave.
 A complete physical examination is all you need to feel much better about leaving them without you for a few weeks or months.

-Of course, you’re not going just to leave your pet in the house alone.
+Of course, you won’t leave your pet in the house alone.
 I know cats like to be independent and have their space, but this is a step too far!

 Ideally, you would leave them with a trustworthy friend or family member so they can get the attention they need.

-If this isn’t possible, then some kennel or pet boarding school is the next best option.
+If this isn’t possible, some kennel or pet boarding school is the next best option.

-This gives you confidence knowing that your pet will be fed the right food at the right time.
+Knowing that your pet will be fed the right food at the right time gives you confidence.

 I prefer to leave pets with friends or family because it makes this step so much easier.
 You can go to this person’s house and bring your pet in the days and weeks before you leave.

 Let them spend a decent amount of time getting to know their temporary home, so it’s not as much of a shock to them when they eventually live there for a short while.